 Bullying should be taken seriously.
-Children and young people need to know that they are being heard and that their feelings matter, and that their issue will be investigated respectfully.
+Children and young people need to know that they are being heard, their feelings matter and their issue will be investigated respectfully and with priority.

 Your first response to someone who tells you they are involved in bullying can make a difference to the outcome.

-Young people often tell their friends or parents first and only go to teachers for help as a last resort.
+Young people often tell their friends first and only go to a trusted adult for help as a last resort.

-This can mean that when a student does tell a teacher about bullying it may already be serious and part of a bigger story continuing over some time.
+This can mean that when a student does tell a teacher about bullying, it may already be serious and part of a bigger story that has continued for some time.

-When bullying is reported, school staff need to follow the school's policy and procedures.
+When bullying is reported, school staff should follow their school's policy and procedures.